JULIA RAE ANTONICK

 I present bodies because that’s who you are.

 Antonick has received choreographic residencies at Djerassi, Ragdale, Hambidge, Links Hall, The Chicago Cultural Center, was chosen for NEFA’s Regional Dance Development Initiative, Links Hall’s Touring project, Mordine&Co.’s Emerging Artist Program, Korespoondance’s Fillimit and was presented in the 40th anniversary season at The Dance Center of Columbia College.
-She has received grants from the Chicago Department of Cultural Affairs, Illinois Arts Council, The Chicago Seminar on Dance and Performance, Driehaus, Donnelly, Cheney and Logan foundations, was awarded the Chicago Dancemakers Forum Lab Artist Grant for 2009 and has been one of NewCity’s best choreographers and top 50 players.
-Julia has been a mentor/outside eye for Links Hall’s Residencies, teaches Modern Dance at Hubbard Street’s Lou Conte Dance Studios, and is an artist in residence at Indian Boundary and Revere Parks in Chicago through Khecari.
+She has received grants from the Chicago Department of Cultural Affairs, Illinois Arts Council, The Chicago Seminar on Dance and Performance, Driehaus, Donnelly, Cheney and Logan foundations, was awarded the Chicago Dancemakers Forum Lab Artist Grant for 20010 and has been one of NewCity’s best choreographers and top 50 players.
+Julia has been a mentor/outside eye for Links Hall’s Residencies, teaches Modern Dance at Hubbard Street’s Lou Conte Dance Studios, and is an artist in residence at Indian Boundary Cultural Center and Revere Auditorium in Chicago through Khecari and the Arts Partners in Residence program.